 Financial literacy is a primary determinant of future financial outcomes – in fact, it’s linked with a range of areas across everything from your savings to your retirement lifestyle.
 While there are many financially savvy women out there, research indicates that women’s financial literacy remains lower than men’s across Australia.

 If this applies to you, set some goals around increasing your financial knowledge in 2021, as it really is an important step towards achieving your goals.
-There are many great resources available to support you, including the Apt Wealth Knowledge Centre, which you can access here.
+There are many great resources available to support you, including Apt’s free Market Watch newsletter that keeps you updated on contemporary financial planning topics.

 #3 Align your values and your spending habits